The function nbProbabilities uses naive Bayes and an interative estimation procedure to estimate relative transmission probabilities

 Because the outcomes in the training set represent probable and not certain transmission events and a given case could have mulitple probable infectors, the algorithm uses an iterative estimation procedure.
 This procedure randomly chooses one link of all of the possible links to include in the training dataset nReps times, and then uses mxn cross prediction to give all pairs a turn in the prediction dataset.

 The output of this function is a list of two dataframes: one with the estimates of the transmission probabilities (probabilities) and the other with the contribution of the covariates to the probabilities in the form of odds ratios (estimates).
-The 95 for multiple imputation, to pool the error across all iterations.
+The 95% confidence intervals reported for these odds ratios use Rubin's Rules, a technique developed for multiple imputation, to pool the error across all iterations.

 References